redhat-developer-adoption-emea/cloud-native-guides/inventory-spring-boot-maven.md

 #### Creating a git repo for the generated code

+> You can skip this part and use [this](https://github.com/cvicens/inventory-api-1st-maven) repository.

 You can use any Git server (e.g. GitHub, BitBucket, etc) for this lab but we have prepared a Gogs git server which you can access here:

 {{ GIT_URL }}